1300 739 131

 What resolution do I require for photo/video editing?

 The resolution you require varies depending on what size screen you wish to purchase.
 As resolution is the measure of pixels (or dots) on the screen, a higher resolution (or more pixels) is recommended for larger screen sizes depending on how much detail is desired.
-Currently for 17 - 19" monitors the resolution is usually 1280 x 1024.
-This resolution is suitable for the vast majority of uses including detailed photo editing.

 Is contrast important?
 How much do I need? [top]